gamestabled/oot3d_practice_menu/README.md

 This menu allows you to set memory watches which will appear on the bottom screen.
 Watches can be named.
 Watches can be set to 8, 16, or 32 bit integers, displayed as signed decimal, unsigned decimal, or hexadecimal, or as 32 bit floats.
 (NOTE: As of now, printing floats is not supported.
 In the meantime, I suggest that you instead opt for X32.)
 A watch is considered to be "enabled" if its address is not 0x00000000, the null address.
 The **Draw** option can be used to toggle whether or not a watch is currently to be displayed.

 ### 2.9 Debug
 The **Actors** menu displays a list of all allocations currently on the "Actor Heap".
 (Note that in reality, this actor heap is part of a larger game arena, which contains other allocations besides actors, though this is by-and-large unimportant information to know.)
 By scrolling with L/R, the actor list can be filtered by actor type.
 By pressing A on an actor, more details about that actor will be shown.
 (NOTE: As of now printing floats is not supported, so some actor values will be rendered as simply "%f".)
-The "X to delete" option is not yet implemented, pressing X will currently not do anything on this menu.
+By pressing X on an actor, that actor will be deleted on the next frame of gameplay.

 ### 2.10 Commands
 This menu allows you to change the input combo for various commands.
 A command input combo may consist of up to 4 buttons.
 If a combo is "Relaxed", the command will execute whenever all of the buttons in its combo are held.
 If a combo is "Strict", the command will execute only if the buttons are held in the order that they are displayed, with no other simultaneous input.
 (NOTE: For the time being, please press buttons one at a time while editing menu combos, improving this feature is a WIP.)
+You can press X on the Edit Command page to clear/disable the command.